cyanpencil/ctfwatch/README.md

 No worries, now you can do it directly from your terminal!

-Just `curl cyanpencil.xyz:8081` or host your own by cloning this repo!
+Just `curl ctf.watch` or host your own by cloning this repo!